Textiles, Temples & Tshechus: Bhutan 2

 Join us on a fabulous 17-night textile tour of Bhutan to see exquisite weaving, pristine wilderness and stunning Buddhist temple monasteries!
 We’ll attend a festival called a tshechu where spectators show off their best traditional clothing, and costumed dancers wear carved wooden masks.
 And we’ll meet warmhearted people and eat delicious new foods.

 Bhutan is a tiny landlocked country in the eastern Himalayas, with a progressive young king, and a beautiful queen who promotes textiles and weaving.
-The country is a recently-added destination for Behind the Scenes and we are very excited about it.
-Many people had asked me about a textile tour of Bhutan so I, Cynthia, traveled there last fall with some travel professional friends to plan two new tours.
-I loved everything about the country -the ultra-decorated buildings, the crisp air, the dark green forests, the kind people and the amazing handwoven clothing.
+The country represents a recently-added destination for Behind the Scenes, and we are very excited about it.
+Many people had asked me about organizing a tour focusing on the textiles of Bhutan.
+So I, Cynthia, traveled there last fall with some travel professional friends to plan two new tours.
+I loved everything about the country!
+The ultra-decorated buildings, the crisp air, the dark green forests, the kind people and the amazing handwoven clothing.
 I met charming guides and affable, professional drivers.
-Our guide was both funny and informative, and he will accompany us on the new trips.
+Our guide made us laugh often, and he told the most interesting stories.
+He will accompany us on the new trips, so you will get to meet him.
 The amenable driver even hiked up to the Tiger Nest Monastery with us to help on the steep trail.

 This trip reflects authentic Bhutan.
 The Bhutanese have safeguarded their Buddhist culture and ancient way of life, and it’s the traditional aspects that lend great charm and value to the country.
 We’ll spend time in the less-visited and more rural eastern regions where the weaving and little villages are spectacular.

-As we travel, you’ll be amazed at the lush paddies in the valleys, and the hills covered with thick forests.
+As we travel, the lush paddies in the valleys, and the hills covered with thick forests will amaze you .
 Because of an avid Forest Management program, protected blue pine, spruce and cypress forests cover over 60% of the country.
-Bhutan was closed to outsiders for centuries but now is welcoming travelers.
+Bhutan’s government did not allow outsiders to visit for centuries, but now the people welcome travelers.
 The infrastructure of Bhutan improves annually, thus there are now better roads and hotels than in past years.

 We’ll visit several large towns such as Bumthang plus many villages in the areas where the art of weaving excels.
-The whole eastern region is relatively undiscovered compared to the west, and it’s the area famous for the high quality woven textiles made here.
+The whole eastern region is relatively undiscovered compared to the west, and it’s the area famous for the high quality handwoven textiles of Bhutan.
 Many of these destinations also have spectacular dzongs or ancient fortress-type building complexes.

 Dzongs are unique architectural forms in Tibet and Bhutan.
 Built mainly in the seventeenth century as fortresses and centers of religious authority, today they continue to serve as important administrative and monastic centers.